IDGHIM/fcc-Technical-Documentation/README.md

 21. Your #navbar should always be on the left edge of the window.
 22. Your Technical Documentation project should use at least one media query.

-## Context of project
+### :black_medium_small_square: Context of project
-This is one of the required projects to earn certification
+This is one of the required projects to earn certification Responsive Web Design